Home U.S. Labor Laws Georgia Labor Laws

 - Employees delivering newspapers to consumers may be paid below the minimum wage.

-- Non-Profit Sector Workers: Employees working for certain non-profit organizations, particularly those engaged in charitable or educational activities, may be exempt from minimum wage laws, provided they are receiving training or instruction.
+- Non-profit sector workers: Employees working for certain non-profit organizations, particularly those engaged in charitable or educational activities, may be exempt from minimum wage laws, provided they are receiving training or instruction.

 Track overtime to the minute and save thousands with Workyard